KadiusLunarflame/url_parser/README.md

 * C++ compiler supporting C++17 standard or more.

 ## About:
-Parser allows to extract structural data from given URL according to RFC1738 and returns a hash table containing a mapping from structural parts to their values.
+Parser allows to extract structural data from a given URL according to RFC1738 and returns a hash table containing a mapping from structural parts to their values.
 One can iterate through hashtable if one needs to extract the values.

 Parsing method itself potentially could have been implemented with regex, but I wasn't feeling like it.